My Story

 While there, I continued to sell things online and started learning about the possibility of starting an online business.
 I purchased domain names and started building websites.
 I began signing up for affiliate marketing offers and creating YouTube videos.
 All the while I was trying to market my book.

 I had my hands in about 20 different pies and things were going crazy.
 I didn’t know what was happening or how any of it was going to happen.
 I had a good time with my grandparents and enjoyed being with them.
 However, as my bank account grew smaller I became discouraged with my endeavors.
 As winter progressed I knew I wouldn’t be at my grandparents forever and that I needed a plan.
-So I took my papers, tax returns, and statements to the twin cities and met with a realtor about getting a house.
+So I took my papers, tax returns, and statements to the Twin Cities and met with a realtor about getting a house.

 I looked at a few and found one that I really liked and could afford.
 We set things in motion and later found out that I couldn’t go forward due to not having any income, or rental history, for the past few months.
 Apparently, quitting everything and living out of a suitcase was not a good move for the future.